T: +44 (0)1904 322846

-We work with a number of families around York who provide a home for short course students from around the world.
-Students are typically from China, Denmark, Italy, Japan, Russia, South Korea, Taiwan and Thailand.
+We work with a number of people around York who provide a home for short course students from around the world.
+Students are typically from China, Denmark, Indonesia, Italy, Japan, South Korea, Taiwan and Thailand.

 We have courses ranging from one week to four months, with a typical stay being four weeks.
 Host families are paid a sum per night that a student stays with them.

 The home life of a student plays a large part in their overall experience so it's important that we have committed and welcoming host families.

 Staying with a host allows students to immerse themselves in the English language and British culture.
 To make the most out of this time, the student should be treated like family, through conversation, eating meals and doing activities together.

 For our hosts, it's a chance to have an international experience right from your own home, meet new people, learn about other cultures and earn some money.

 We have expectations around accommodation, meals, activities, travel and health as outlined below.